 Table 4.7: The higher simulated number of childcare benefit, unemployment benefit and unemployment assistance recipients is due to the fact that the reference figures relate to a certain point in time in the year whereas EUROMOD simulates all (cumulated) recipients during the year.
 Family bonuses of the Federal States are only modelled according to the policy rules in Vienna.
 Recipient figures for minimum income benefit in EUROMOD include non-take-up.
-The overestimation of self-employed SIC-payers (HI, PI) is due to the overrepresentation of self-employment income in SILC.
-The underestimation of accident insurance-payers among self-employed is due to the fact that reference figures also count active family members.
-The underestimation of health insurance-payers among pensioners is due to the underrepresentation of pensioners in SILC.
+The overestimation of self-employed SIC-payers (HI, PI) is due to the overrepresentation of self employment income in SILC.
+The underestimation of accident insurance-payers among self employed is due to the fact that reference figures also count active family members.

-Table 4.8: The underestimation of family allowance is due to the fact that disabled children are not easy to identify in the original SILC data (corresponds to a gap of approx. 70 million €).
+Table 4.8: The underestimation of family/child allowance is due to the fact that disabled children are not easy to identify in the original SILC data (corresponds to a gap of approx. 70 million \bigoplus).
+For the year 2014 the status of 30 June is modelled, whereas in reality there was an increase by 4% from July 2014 on.
 Family bonuses of the Federal States are only modelled according to the policy rules in Vienna.
-Simulated figures for minimum income benefit in EUROMOD include non-take-up which is a practical feature of this type of benefit (Fuchs 2009).
-The high underestimation of the capital gains tax (reference figures not shown) is due to underreporting of this type of income in the data.
-The overestimation of self-employed SIC (HI, PI) is due to the overrepresentation of self employment income in SILC (see table 4.4).
+Simulated figures for minimum income benefit in EUROMOD include non-take-up which is a well-known feature of this type of benefit (Fuchs 2009).
+The high underestimation of tax on investment income is due to underreporting of this type of income in the data.
+The overestimation of self-employed SIC (HI, PI) is due to the overrepresentation of self-employment income in SILC (see table 4.4).
+The reference figures for tax credit for single earner and tax credit for lone parents are counted together in the reference figures, and thus, fit very well to the simulated values.